Skip to main content

 For each section, the inspector will:

-1. Read the deficiency criteria.
+1. Read the deficiency criteria

-• Yes (observable deficiency),
+• Yes (observable deficiency)

-• Not applicable.
+• Not applicable

-• The field can also be left blank.
+• The field can also be left blank

-3. Select the toggle associated with the applicable location.
+3. Select the applicable location

-5. Add an optional comment.
+5. Add an optional comment

 NSPIRE-V Output Report